 It is usually best to file a civil wrongful death claim even when the outcome of the criminal case has not yet been decided.
-There is only a limited window of time for survivors to file a lawsuit, and the sooner family members speak with a Rhode Island wrongful death attorney, the better their chances of recovering compensation.
+There is only a limited window of time for survivors to file a lawsuit, and the sooner family members speak with a Rhode Island wrongful death lawyer, the better their chances of recovering compensation.

 Differences Between a Wrongful Death Claim and a Criminal Case